Birational Weyl Group Action on the Symplectic Groupoid and Cluster Algebras: -quiver and its Birational Weyl Group Action

-When $n$ is even, the generators of $L_n$ correspond to all main cycles.
-However, for odd $n$, there is no $\tau_i^*$ associated with the innermost cycle because that cycle is not chordless.
-To address this obstruction, we introduce a doubled $\mathcal{A}_n$-quiver to extend $L_n$.

 \begin{defn} Take another copy of an $\mathcal A_n$-quiver and flip it down.
-Then, glue this copy to the bottom side of the original quiver in a way that amalgamated variables on each side of the two triangles match.
+Then, glue this copy to the bottom side of the original quiver in a way that amalgamated variables on each side of the two quivers match.
 This glued quiver is isomorphic to the $\mathcal{A}_n$-quiver up to arrow multiplicity.
 It is illustrated as follows:

 Note that the dotted line in the center indicates the line along which the triangles are glued.
 On the quiver above, there are multiple vertices corresponding to each vertex $X_{i,j}$.
-We unfold each vertex $X_{i,j}$ to $\widetilde{X_{i,j}}$ and $X_{i,j}$ to get following quiver (You can also see Figure \ref{Fig2}):
+We unfold each vertex $X_{i,j}$ to $\widetilde{U_{i,j}}$ and $U_{i,j}$ to obtain the following quiver (You can also see Figure \ref{Fig2}):